-Many upstream oil and gas operators are aiming to implement and/or improve methane emissions detection and quantification at their sites1, including in response to requirements of regulators, company practices, identification of mitigation opportunities, and reporting initiatives.
-This document and an accompanying set of technology data sheets2 provide oil and gas operators with guidelines for selecting and deploying methane emissions detection and quantification technologies tailored to the situation at their sites, with the aim of improving upstream methane management and emissions reporting.
+Many upstream oil and gas operators are aiming to implement and/or improve methane emissions detection and quantification at their sites, including in response to requirements of regulators, company practices, identification of mitigation opportunities and reporting initiatives.
+This document and its accompanying online tool and set of technology data sheets provide oil and gas operators with guidelines for selecting and deploying methane emissions detection and quantification technologies tailored to the situation at their sites, with the aim of improving upstream methane management and emissions reporting.